coentjo/itsamatch-journalist-workshop/workshop/Workshop.md

 - Knowledge management.
 - A lot of information is ***in-between*** the documents: in how they are related!

 ## Making and Linking Notes

 As with most computer applications nowadays, when you hover the cursor above an icon or button, after a second or the name will pop-up, giving a hint of what will happen if you press it.

-- Graph View for overview.
+Some functionalities:
 - Move files, links will be updated!
-- 'Export to pdf'.
+- 'Export to pdf': find it upper-right under the '...'

-## Markdown

-- Reading vs Edit
-- menu: ''

 ## How to start Exploring?

+Let's look at some menu items.

 ![[menu.upper.png]]
 From left to right: